-If you are looking for GPS watches for runners with a heart rate monitor, there are a number of things to consider.
+If you are looking at the various GPS watches for runners with a heart rate monitor, you might feel a little overwhelmed with the volume of choice.

 Picking a watch is much like choosing a car: it’s worth putting in some time and effort.

-After all if you are going to make, what can be a serious investment, you want to get the right GPS running watch for you.
+After all, if you are going to make, what can be a serious investment, you want to get the right GPS watch for you.

 Let’s face it, everyone has a different set of criteria when it comes to running and sports in general.